 Keeping Your HOA Budget in Step with Today’s Dollar Value

 How long has it been since assessments were increased for your community?
 5 years, 10 years or more?
-A good way to understand the impact of no assessment increase on the association’s buying power is to check the U.S. inflation calculator.
+According to this Phoenix property management company a good way to understand the impact of no assessment increase on the association’s buying power is to check the U.S. inflation calculator.
 Just enter the years and dollar amount, and the calculator will show you the cumulative rate of inflation.
 For example, a typical service for an HOA that cost $100 in 2005 costs around $120 today.

 This 20% decrease in buying power is devastating to a community when there are not enough assessment increases to bring your budget in step with today’s dollar value.
 At the very basic level, it means that community services have decreased over time.
 While residents and perspective buyers may not recognize decreased services from year to year, the cumulative impact becomes evident eventually.

 One economic question that HOA Boards face involves tradeoffs between assessment increases, operating costs and community maintenance.
 When there are no assessment increases, maintenance and services for the community must be scaled back to balance the budget.